-The City Council approved the creation of the committee in May and the city subsequently received 59 applications.
+The council approved the creation of the committee in May, and the city subsequently received 59 applications.
 City Manager James Keene then appointed the group, which includes 17 voting members and three nonvoting members.
 Twelve of the 17 voting members live north of Oregon Expressway.
 The roster also includes three members from the steering committee of Palo Alto Forward, which advocates for more transportation and housing options.
 Both of these factors have irked members of Palo Altans for Sensible Zoning (PASZ), a group that favors slow-growth policies, and neighborhood leaders from the umbrella group Palo Alto Neighborhoods (PAN).

 The group protested the inclusion on the panel of Dan Garber, a former planning commissioner who last month was elected by the committee to serve as its chair.
 The letter argues that Garber has a conflict of interest because he had worked for the city on 27 University Ave., a controversial and ultimately unsuccessful development proposed by developer John Arrillaga.

 "Having those who work for the city then participate in citizen panels intended to be independent is the much maligned 'revolving door,' which is illegal in many places,'" the letter states.

 Garber addressed his involvement in 27 University Ave. in the beginning of the committee's first meeting, on July 14.
 He called prior allegations by residents that he had worked for Arrillaga a "remarkable untruth" and emphasized that all his work came at the city's request.
 The project, which included four office towers and a theater, was ultimately scrapped after an upswell of public criticism about the secretive nature of the city's negotiations with Arrillaga.